by Hitman 44077

 “Oh, no,” Polara said, placing her hands over her mouth.
 “Tell me what happened!”

-“The best place to tell you is at your apartment, OK?”
+“The best place to tell you is at your apartment, okay?”
 Flash said, trying to calm her down.

-Polara regained her composure and answered the scarlet speedster.
-“O-OK,” she answered, her voice shaking a little.
+Polara regained her composure and answered the Scarlet Speedster.
+“O-okay,” she answered, her voice shaking a little.